teddygroves/sphincter/docs/tortuosity.md

 normal distribution for the random walk in vessel type effects, with the degrees of freedom parameter modelled hierarchically.

-The model specification is as follows, with :
+The model specification is as follows, with $\ln{y}^{std}$ representing the log-transformed and then standardised tortuosity measurements:

 \begin{align}
 p(y\mid\alpha, \sigma) &= Normal(\ln{y}^{std}\mid \alpha, \sigma) \label{eq:measurement-model-tortuosity} \\